AlgRUC/JittorGeometric/jittor_geometric/ops/README.md

 Converts a graph from COO (Coordinate) format to CSC (Compressed Sparse Column) format.

 #### Inputs
 - **`edge_index` (Var)**: The indices of the edges in the COO format.
-Each tuple represents an edge, with the first element being the source node and the second element being the destination node.
+It is expected to be a 2D Var where each column represents an edge, with the first row containing source nodes and the second row containing destination nodes.

 - **`edge_weight` (Var)**: The weights of the edges in the COO format.
-Each element represents the weight of the corresponding edge.if `edge_weight` is empty, weights do not need to be computed
+It is a 1D Var where each element represents the weight of the corresponding edge.If `edge_weight` is empty, weights do not need to be computed
 - **`v_num` (int)**: The number of vertices in the graph.

 #### Outputs